Angel Batista: Season two

 In season two, Batista and the rest of the department try their best to alleviate the grief from families of the Bay Harbor Butcher victims.
 He becomes especially involved in one case of a suspected murderer named Oscar Sota.
 When he talks to Sota's widow (Bertila Damas) in his office, he ends up having a heated and frustrating argument with her about what her husband was actually doing to be targeted by the Butcher.
 Feeling guilty, he goes to her house and offers her a sincere apology.
 She begins to trust Batista, and offers him more details on the case.

+Batista is incensed that he and his colleagues are being investigated, and disappointed when Dexter does not show objections to Lundy.
+Batista reluctantly agrees to help Debra investigate the Rodgrio case, and the two meet with Lenny Asher (Bruce Weitz) to see if his notes can help their investigation, and discover Rodrigo’s killer was using a seized car only accessible to members of the Miami Metro Police Department.
 He eventually takes an interest in Dexter's on-off lover Lila Tournay (Jaime Murray), and asks her out after she and Dexter break up.
 Unbeknownst to Batista, however, Lila is only using him to get close to Dexter.
 To that end, she takes Rohypnol after having rough sex with Batista, and then accuses him of date rape.
 Batista is terrified of being convicted, as it will ruin his career and his life.
 After Dexter kills Lila, the charges are dropped, much to Batista's relief.
 During an awkward but heartfelt conversation, Dexter tells Batista that if he were "normal," he would want to be a man like him.